Frequently Asked Questions

 If you are thinking about meeting with me for the first time, I can be reached by phone and email.
-I offer a no-cost, no obligation 15 minute phone consultation, so we can talk about your needs and I can answer all the questions you may have.
+I offer a no-cost, no obligation 15 minute phone consultation, so we can talk about your needs and I can answer any questions you may have.

 What can I expect from the first session?

 During our first session, we will talk about reasons for coming to therapy and what areas in your life you would like to see changed or improved.
 We can define and prioritized your goals, too.

 What are the different ways we can work together?

 I offer in-person, online (client must be in Minnesota), and in-home sessions.
 In-home sessions are reserved for older adult clients (generally 55+).

 Online Therapy: The option to do therapy online is appealing for many clients.
 Attending a therapy session from the comfort of your own home or office makes life much easier.
 It’s a great option for busy professionals and stay at home parents.

 In-home Therapy: Having your therapist come to your home may be a great fit for older clients.
 This option is reserved for older adult clients (generally 55+).

 Will our conversations remain confidential?